Vampire/command-framework/readme/README_template.md

 #### Customizing Parameter Converters

 A custom parameter converter can be configured by providing a CDI bean that implements the [`ParameterConverter`][ParameterConverter JavaDoc] interface.
-In the implementation of the `convert` method the string parameter, parameter type, and command context are given and from this the converted parameter value can be calculated.
+The implementation of the `convert` method calculates the converted parameter value using the string parameter, parameter type, and command context.
 The class also needs to be annotated with one or multiple [`ParameterType`][ParameterType JavaDoc] qualifiers that define the parameter type aliases for which the annotated parameter converter works.
 Without such qualifier the converter will simply never be used.
-It is an error to have multiple parameter converters with the same parameter type that can be applied to the same framework message type and this will produce an error latest when a parameter with that type is being converted.
-The only exception are the built-in parameter types.
+It is an error to have multiple parameter converters with the same parameter type that can be applied to the same framework message type, and this will produce an error latest when a parameter with that type is being converted.
+The only exceptions are the built-in parameter types.
 A user-supplied converter with the same parameter type as a built-in converter will be preferred, but it would still be an error to have multiple such overrides for the same type.